Defeating Negative Thoughts

 THEY are a problem.
 Unless you know how to either squelch these ANTS or transform them into a positive energetic thought (a PET), they can lead to all sorts of drama and unnecessary rubbish.

 So what do you do?
 How do you keep these intrusive and just plain crappy thoughts from ruining the moment?
 The day?
 The week?
 The chance to try something new or to do something great?
-This is a great book for turning those negative thoughts into positive and optimistic ones.
-Or, for a quicker but just as powerful read, you could try this one!

 How to Avoid the Automatic Negative Thoughts Trap